zhaozhixu/LightNet/docs/Documentation/Intermediate-Representation.md

 See [Tensor](Data-Structures.md#tensor) for details of the underlying data structures.

-The `value` field in a paramenter is its value, of the data type that the paramenter requires.
+The `value` field in a parameter is its value, of the data type that the parameter requires.
 See [Parameter](Data-Structures.md#parameter) for the possible data types and the underlying data structures used by parameters.

 ## Example